-What Zach 'Beirut' Condon did for Balkan folk, Jeremy Dutcher is doing for the traditional songs of his ancestral Canadian First Nation, reworking the music into soaring contemporary arias and pop-operatic ballads.
+What Zach 'Beirut' Condon did for Balkan folk and Anohni did for electronic neo-opera, Jeremy Dutcher is doing for the traditional songs of his ancestral Canadian First Nation, reworking the music into soaring contemporary arias and pop-operatic ballads.

 Composer and musician Dutcher won Canada’s esteemed Polaris Music Prize for best album in 2018 with his debut Wolastoqiyik Lintuwakonawa.
 The soaring, emotive collection showcases Dutcher’s re-arrangements of rare turn-of-the-century archival recordings of First Nations songs, revivifying the recorded voices of his ancestors with post-classical piano arrangements and his rich, operatic tenor voice.